realthunder/asm3-wiki/Expression-and-Spreadsheet.md

-  * `__pla`, similar to `_pla`, except that if the sub-object is an `App::Link`, then it will use `DocumentObject.getLinkedObject()` to accumulate the link's placement as well.
+  * `__pla`, similar to `_pla`, except that if the sub-object is an `App::Link`, then it will use `DocumentObject.getLinkedObject()` to accumulate the linked object's placement as well.

   * `__matrix`, same as `__pla`, but return as a `App.Matrix`